sciegndec/sciegndec.github.io/index.md

 ### Announcements
 ---
+* Recruitment for SCIE GNDEC is on November 29,2021
-Recruitment for SCIE GNDEC is on March 6,2021
+* Recruitment for SCIE GNDEC is on March 6,2021

 ### OUR EVENTS
 ---